Aeris111/CS_song/README.md

 ## Notes on annotation guidelines

 #### definition of spoken language:

->Spoken language refer to Cantonese words.
+    Spoken language refer to Cantonese words.
 However, especially in the lyric, there are sometime ambiguous that distinguish whatever they are written or spoken language is difficult, we set up guidelines that only words or sentence not generally used in Putonghua are counted as spoken language.

 #### definition of English words:

-> There are some English characters written in the lyrics that do not have lexical meaning. we have differentiated them into two class in our collection: Some of them are defined as onomatopoeia, as they are clearly pronunced as a single sound, and these are counted as English words in our guidelines; while some are defined as snort or grunt, which are pronunced relatively slower and longer, and these are not counted as English word.
+    There are some English characters written in the lyrics that do not have lexical meaning. we have differentiated them into two class in our collection: Some of them are defined as onomatopoeia, as they are clearly pronunced as a single sound, and these are counted as English words in our guidelines; while some are defined as snort or grunt, which are pronunced relatively slower and longer, and these are not counted as English word.</p>